 Our Sustainability Department implements the Sustainability Strategy within and beyond our own operations.
 The team specializes in social and environmental sustainability across the supply chain and has a presence across the Netherlands and Asia.
 An important company focus is to further integrate our sustainability work throughout our organization.
 The departments that are actively involved in carrying out our sustainability strategy include Design, Product Development, Merchandise, Purchasing & Pricing, Quality Assurance, Sourcing, Logistics, Marketing, Communications and Sustainability.

 To deliver on our strategy, we enable external stakeholders to hold us accountable when it comes to assessing our data-backed sustainability performance.
 This includes transparent reporting.

 Our first sustainability scorecard was developed with MADE-BY in 2013, and we progressed to a MODE tracker disclosure in 2015 until 2017.
 Since 2018 we have reported using the Higg Brand and Retail ‘Beta’ Module (BRM).
 This is the most commonly used tool in the apparel sector to measure the environmental and social impacts, enabling meaningful improvements.

-In 2020, we produced a 2019 Sustainability Report that meets the reporting requirements of the Dutch Agreement on a Sustainable Garments and Textiles, of which we are a signatory, and to follow the OECD Due diligence guidance for Responsible Supply Chains in the Garment and Footwear Sector.
-It focused on our 2020 strategy and 2019 progress.
+Since 2020, we annually publish a Sustainability Report that meets the reporting requirements of the Dutch Agreement on Sustainable Garments and Textile, of which we are a signatory, and follows the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector.

 In the future, we will use the Higg BRM to track, measure and share the social and environmental impact of our value chain.
 G-Star’s annual sustainability report will reflect on our yearly performances regarding our strategy, including our goals and ambitions, while also determining the future approach.